Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-check.md

 ![](/assets/images/check/2.png)

-here we can see lots of strings being stored in the stack. okay let's trace more..
+here we can see lots of strings being stored in the stack. okay, let's trace more...

 ![](/assets/images/check/3.png)

-So now we see some new data being loaded to the stack and then passing at arguments to some function..
+So now we see some new data being loaded to the stack and then passing at arguments to some function...

 ![](/assets/images/check/4.png)

 #### The XOR function
 ![]()
-So the above function is just an xor function which XORs the passed data with preset key, in our case `87h` which can be seen here :
+So the above function is just a xor function which XORs the passed data with a preset key, in our case `87h` which can be seen here :

 ![](/assets/images/check/5.png)

-yes i have renamed the variables to make it easy to understand..
+yes, I have renamed the variables to make it easy to understand...

 then the function returns back to main... so let's follow...